CitySchema/repository-catalog/Bos3d_Tiled_Data/readme.md

 Each collection/folder contains a catalog folder that includes a metadata document that describes the provenance of the data-set and the specifics of the tiling scheme and coordinate system.
 The catalog also includes a manifest in JSON format that provides an end-point of bitstream for each of the individual components.
 In the case of 3D model components, each asset is also[packaged with a JSON file that serves to identify the individual resource.

-The tiled collections and their catalog are designed as an archival exchange package that includes sufficient information for application developers and archivists to systematically access and re-use the assetts.
+The tiled collections and their catalog are designed as an archival exchange package that includes sufficient information for application developers and archivists to systematically access and re-use the assets.

-Users